-Principle No. Principle Location of disclosure Disclosure Detail Required Principle Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities Disclosure Detail Required DISCLOSURE: Identify each director.
-Describe the relevant experience, skills and personal qualities and capabilities that each director brings to the board (a simple list of current and past roles is insufficient); the statement should demonstrate how the board as a whole contains (or will contain) the necessary mix of experience, skills, personal qualities (including gender balance) and capabilities to deliver the strategy of the company for the benefit of the shareholders over the medium to long-term.
-Explain how each director keeps his/her skillset up-to-date.
-Where the board or any committee has sought external advice on a significant matter, this must be described and explained.
-Where external advisers to the board or any of its committees have been engaged, explain their role.
-Describe any internal advisory responsibilities, such as the roles performed by the company secretary and the senior independent director, in advising and supporting the board.
-7 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement WEBSITE DISCLOSURE: Include a high-level explanation of the board performance effectiveness process.
-Where a board performance evaluation has taken place in the year, provide a brief overview of it, how it was conducted and its results and recommendations.
-Progress against previous recommendations should also be addressed.
-DISCLOSURE: Include a more detailed description of the board performance evaluation process/cycle adopted by the company.
-This should include a summary of: The criteria against which board, committee, and individual effectiveness is considered; How evaluation procedures have evolved from previous years, the results of the evaluation process and action taken or planned as a result; and How often board evaluations take place.
-Explain how the company approaches succession planning and the processes by which it determines board and other senior management appointments, including any links to the board evaluation process.
-8 Promote a corporate culture that is based on ethical values and behaviours ANNUAL REPORT & ACCOUNTS See Chairman's Letter on pages 18 and 19 WEBSITE DISCLOSURE: Include in the chair's corporate governance statement how the culture is consistent with the company's objectives, strategy and business model in the strategic report and with the description of principal risks and uncertainties.
-The statement should explain what the board does to monitor and promote a healthy corporate culture and how the board assesses the state of the culture at present.
-DISCLOSURE: Explain how the board ensures that the company has the means to determine that ethical values and behaviours are recognised and respected.
+T

+6 Ensure that between ANNUAL DISCLOSURE: Identify each director.
+Compliant We assess adequacy of the Professional

+them the directors have REPORT & Boards collective skills and development

+the necessary up-to-date ACCOUNTS Describe the relevant experience, skills and experience and Directors and training

+experience, skills and See pages personal qualities and capabilities that individual development needs

+capabilities 14 - 15 each director brings to the board (a simple are discussed annually with

+list of current and past roles is insufficient); the Chairman.

+WEBSITE the statement should demonstrate how

+the board as a whole contains (or will

+contain) the necessary mix of experience,

+skills, personal qualities (including gender

+balance) and capabilities to deliver the

+strategy of the company for the bene t of

+the shareholders over the medium to long-

+term.

+Explain how each director keeps his/her

+skillset up-to-date.

+Where the board or any committee has

+sought external advice on a significant

+matter, this must be described and

+explained.

+Where external advisers to the board or

+any of its committees have been engaged,

+explain their role.

+Describe any internal advisory

+responsibilities, such as the roles

+performed by the company secretary and

+the senior independent director, in

+advising and supporting the board.

+addising and supporting the board.

+1

+1 · · · · · · ·

+7 Evaluate board WEBSITE DISCLOSURE: Include a high-level Compliant The Board regularly considers Board

+performance based on explanation of the board performance the effectiveness and performance

+clear and relevant effectiveness process. relevance of its contributions.

+objectives, seeking Where a board performance evaluation Any learning and development

+continuous improvement has taken place in the year, provide a needs are reviewed and

+brief overview of it, how it was conducted continual improvement

+and its results and recommendations. implemented.

+Progress against previous

+recommendations should also be

+addressed.

+DISCLOSURE: Include a more detailed

+description of the board performance

+evaluation process/cycle adopted by the

+company.
+This should include a summary

+of: The criteria against which board,

+committee, and individual effectiveness is

+considered;

+How evaluation procedures have evolved

+from previous years, the results of the

+evaluation process and action taken or

+1 planned as a result; and

+How often board evaluations take place.

+Explain how the company approaches

+succession planning and the processes by which it determines board and other senior

+management appointments, including any

+1 links to the board evaluation process.

+8 Promote a corporate ANNUAL DISCLOSURE: Include in the chair's Compliant The Board sets the framework Corporate

+0 culture that is based on REPORT & corporate governance statement how the compliant of values within which the culture

+ethical values and ACCOUNTS culture is consistent with the company's desired corporate culture can culture

+ACCOUNTS evolve and thrive.

+behaviours 6 objectives, strategy and business model in evolve and thrive.

+See the strategic report and with the

+Chairman's description of principal risks and Ownership of the values is

+Letter on uncertainties. strengthened by a

+pages 18 - collaborative approach by

+19 The statement should explain what the both the leadership and the

+board does to monitor and promote a workforce being involved in a

+healthy corporate culture and how the two-way process to define the

+board assesses the state of the culture at company's values.

+present.

+WEBSITE

+DISCLOSURE: Explain how the board

+ensures that the company has the means

+to determine that ethical values and

+behaviours are recognised and respected.